Chesapeake Bay, Smith Mountain Lake, and the 2% Watercraft Tax

 Virginia Boat Registration Fees

-All motorized boats must be registered with the Virginia Department of Wildlife Resources (DWR).
-Fees are based on vessel length and horsepower.
+VA registration is paid to the Department of Wildlife Resources (DWR).
+Fees are based on length and are valid for three years.

 True Cost of Boat Ownership in Virginia